Mediabistro: Acquisitions and ownership changes

-On July 17, 2007, the site was acquired by WebMediaBrands, later known as Mediabistro, for $20 million in cash plus a two-year earn-out that could result in an additional $3 million.
+On July 17, 2007, the site was acquired by WebMediaBrands (later renamed Mediabistro Inc.) for $20 million in cash plus a two-year earn-out of up to $3 million.

 In August 2014, Mediabistro's publishing assets were acquired by Prometheus Global Media, a subsidiary of Guggenheim Partners, for $8 million.
-The acquisition did not include Mediabistro's expo business, which were retained under the name Mecklermedia.
+The acquisition did not include Mediabistro's expo business, which was retained under the name Mecklermedia.

-The company was later acquired by Parrut, Inc. In 2021, Mediabistro was purchased by a recruiting solutions platform, for a sum of cash and stock disclosed in public filings.
-Miles Jennings, founder of the recruiting solutions firm that purchased Mediabistro, is its current CEO.
+The company was later acquired by Parrut, Inc. In 2021, Mediabistro was purchased by Recruiter.com Group, Inc., a recruiting solutions platform, for a sum of cash and stock disclosed in public filings.